gdelugre/lsd/README.rst

 Description
 ^^^^^^^^^^^

-**self-ml** only recognizes two types of constructs: lists and strings.
+Like self-ml, LSD only recognizes two types of constructs: lists and strings.
 A string is a list of UTF-8 characters and a list is a sequence of other lists or strings.
 Lists are enclosed by characters ``(`` and ``)``, and their values are separated by white spaces.